 - Waist: on either side of the waist, under the apron

-If an employee is pregnant, they should wear a chest dosimeter and a fetal dosimeter.
-It is important to note that, even if the chest dosimeter is exchanged quarterly, the fetal dosimeter must be exchanged monthly.
+If an employee is pregnant, they should wear their regular chest or collar dosimeter as normal PLUS a fetal dosimeter.
+It is important to note that, even if the chest/collar dosimeter is exchanged quarterly, the fetal dosimeter must be exchanged monthly.

 - Without apron